 Still photography is preferred.
 All photographers are asked to consult with the parish priest prior to the wedding or baptism.

 Classical music instruments and the Church organ may be used at your wedding.
 All music must be approved by the Parish Priest.
 Soloists may be used with Parish Priest approval as well.
+Musicians are hired by the couple.

 The choice of flowers is yours.
 No ribbons, decorations or flowers may be affixed to the ends of the pews without prior approval.
 All floral arrangements must be free standing.
 All flowers, candlelabra, etc. must be removed from the Church immediately following your sacrament.